 A. Of course!
 Our Guest Services staff will be happy to verify your membership standing when you check in at the front desk.
 As always, you must present a valid photo I.D.
 Reprints will be available to Members for a $5.00 charge.

 Q. Are Group Rates available?

-A. Group rates are available, with prior arrangement.
+A. Group rates are available on weekdays for groups of 10+, with prior arrangement.
 Click here for details.